HDCat2/Competitive-Coding-Repository/C++ Solutions/README.md

-These are a sample of the C++ solutions to the more difficult questions I've solved.
+These are a sample of my C++ solutions to coding questions, selected from the more difficult questions I've solved.